SWOT Analysis Diagrams in Microsoft Word

-Read on for four ways to use Microsoft Word to build your SWOT analysis diagram:
+Read about the four ways to use Microsoft Word to build your SWOT analysis diagram.

-How to make a SWOT diagram in Word
+How to make a SWOT analysis Diagram in Word

 You can now print or share your SWOT analysis template in Word!

-How to import a complete Lucidchart SWOT diagram into Word
+How to import a Lucidchart SWOT analysis diagram into Word

 You now have a complete SWOT diagram that can be saved and published from Word.

-How to import a Lucidchart SWOT diagram as a photo background into Word
+How to add a Lucidchart SWOT analysis diagram as an image in Word

-Save a .PNG file by clicking File > Download As and selecting the .PNG option.
+3. Save the analysis as a .PNG file by clicking File > Download As and selecting the .PNG option.

-Open a Word document, then click Insert > Pictures.
-Insert the .PNG file you just saved.
+4. Open a Word document, then click Insert > Pictures.
+Upload the file you just downloaded.